The Prophecy: Forsaken: Plot

 The angels capture Allison and bring her before Stark; he tells her that he is against the whole messy idea of Armageddon.
 If they can find the name of the Antichrist, they can kill the child before the apocalypse and save humanity.
 Allison claims she's not keen on the idea of going over God's head, and she doesn't think he is either or she'd already be dead.
-Stark promises to kill her if he has to; however, he lets her leave for now.
+Stark promises to kill her if he has to, but he lets her leave for now.

 As Allison leaves, she runs into Lucifer in the park; he helps her reason through what has happened.
 Stark and a few of the other seraphim aren't happy with the idea of Armageddon.
 After all, it means Heaven will be flooded with humans, beloved by God above even the seraphim themselves.
 Lucifer however likes the idea of Armageddon because it will mean that a billion new corrupt souls will appear on his doorstep.

 She leaves to check on the Lexicon's hiding place, but she's attacked by a homeless man.
 A voice whispers to her that it is time to fight back; that is just what she does - she fights off the homeless man and snaps his neck.
 Stark and Dylan have already figured out where she has hidden it as Dylan remembered that she used to take a walk through the same park every day.
 Stark says she would have gone that way to check on the Lexicon, and thus they head to an abandoned house that Stark theorizes contains the Lexicon.

 Allison sees them heading for the house and breaks in through the cellar.
 The Lexicon has finished its task of writing the name of the Antichrist—Mykael Paun, and he shall bear four distinct marks on his face.
 Allison grabs the book and climbs the stairs to the top of the building.
 Stark is in hot pursuit; he catches up to her on the roof, cornering her and claims that the child is there in Bucharest.
 He then asks her if she wonders why she was chosen and how she's been able to keep the Lexicon from creatures more powerful than her.
 He states that she is a "nephalim", a half-breed between an angel named "Simon" (a character from the first film) and a human, bred specifically to protect the Lexicon; therefore Allison is nothing more than a tool.